 1. Type of Federal Action: 2.
-Status of Federa Action: 3.
-Report Type: a. contract h a. bid/offer/application a interest films b. grant b. initial award a.
-Initial filing b. material change c. cooperative agreement c. post- award For Material Change Only: d. loan • quarter e. loan guarantee date of la ast report f. loan insurance 4.
-Name and Address of Reporting Entity: 5.
-If Reporting En tity in No. 4 is a S Subawardee, Enter Name ☑ Prime ☐ Subawardee • and Address of Prime: and a coo, Enter Hame Tier, if known: } 1 Congressional District, if known : N/A District, if known: 6.
+Status of Federa l Action: 3.
+Report Type: a a. contract b a. bid/offer/application a. initial filing b. grant b. initial award b. material change c. cooperative agreement c. post-award For Material Change Only: d. loan year quarter e. loan guarantee st report f. loan insurance 4.
+Name and Address of Reporting g Entity: 5.
+If Reporting En tity in No. 4 is a Su ubawardee, Enter Name Prime Subawardee and Address of Prime: if known: Congressional District, if known : N/A Congressional I District, if known : $^{ m l}$ V/A 6.
 Federal Department/Agency: 7.
-Federal Program m Name/Descript ion: HUD MTW Plan !
-CFDA Number, it f applicable: N/A 0 Fodovski Anklan Name to 197 8.
-Federal Action Number, if known : 9.
-Award Amount, if known: N/A \$ N/A 10. a.
-Name and Address of Lobby ing Registrant b.
-Individuals Per forming Services (including address if (if individual, last name, first na ame, MI): different from N (menumy and occ); 1 (last name, first name, MI): N/A , N/A 1771 2 1-11 11, Information requested through this form is authorized 1352.
-This disclosure of lobbying activities is a mate by title 31 U.S.C. section Signature: 10 Jen upon which reliance was placed by the tier above when this transaction was made Print Name: Mr. C aster D. Binion or entered into.
-This disclosure is required pursuant information will be available for public inspection.
-Any to 31 U.S.C.
-1352.
-This person who fails to file the required disclosure shall be subject to a civil penalty of not more than \$100,000 for each such failure. not less than \$10,000 and Title: Executive Dire The state of the s Telephone No.: 412 2-456-5012 Date: 9/26/14 Federal Use Only: Authorized for Local Reproduction Standard Form LLL (Rev. 7-97)
+Federal Progra m Name/Description on: HUD FY 2021 MTW Annual Plan l nob CFDA Number, i f applicable : $^{ m N/A}$ 8.
+Federal Action Number, if known 7: 9.
+Award Amount , if known : N/A \$ N/A 10. a.
+Name and Address of Lobby /ing Registrant b.
+Individuals Per forming Services (including address if (if individual, last name, first r name, MI): different from N lo.
+10a) (last name, first name, MI): N/A N/A 854C0054C01A755 11 Information requested through this form is authorized Information requested through the Information requested through this form is authorized Information requested through the Information requested Signature: r Binion (Sep 29, 2020 08:45 EDT) upon which reliance was placed by the tier above wher n this transaction was made Print Name: Mr. Ca or entered into.
+This disclosure is required pursuant to information will be available for public inspection.
+Any Title: Executive Dire - required disclosure shall be subject to a civil penalty of not more than \$100,000 for each such failure. f not less than \$10,000 and TOURNATE ENGINEERING TO COO TO LEAGUE SUCH BILLING.
+Telephone No.: $\{-}^{4}$ 12-456-5012 Date: Sep 29, 2020 Fadaral Has Only Authorized for Local Reproduction Federal Use Only: Standard Form LLL (Rev. 7-97)